OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/03 Office Add-in using VueJS/README.md

     }
     ```

-1. Create new **utils** folder in the **src** folder, then create a file named **ExcelTableUtil.tsx**.
+1. Create new **utils** folder in the **src** folder, then create a file named **ExcelTableUtil.ts**.
 This TypeScript class will contain helper functions for working with Microsoft Excel tables with office.js.
 Notice the **ExcelTableUtil** constructor accepts details about the Excel table, including the name, location, and header details.

     ```typescript
     export class ExcelTableUtil {